Supraj07/azure-network-protocols/README.md

 <img src="https://i.imgur.com/emyVpLH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In this ilustration we have accessed the Windows Virtual Machine by means of the RDP (Remote Desktop Protocol).
-You will notice the Public IP address on the top left (20.3.253.44) which will help you rememeber in which system you are working from.
-Important to note is that in Microsoft azure you will need to rememeber login name and password you set up for each VM in order for RDP to work.
+You will notice the Public IP address on the top left (20.3.253.44) which determines from which in which virtual machine we are on.
+It is Important to note that in Microsoft azure the login name and password we set for each VM are important to store safely to log in when RDP is used.
 </p>
 <br />